asood-life/baxter-sma/README.md

    </p>
    <h4>4.
 Human-Robot Collaboration</h4>
    <p>
       Another exciting avenue for future work is the exploration of human-robot collaboration.
-Enabling robots to understand and predict human actions, and to coordinate tasks in a shared workspace, could greatly enhance the utility of robotic systems in industries like manufacturing, healthcare, and domestic environments.
-This would require advancements in both perception algorithms and collaborative task planning.
+Enabling robots to understand and predict human actions, and to coordinate tasks in a shared workspace, could greatly enhance the adoption of robotic systems in industries such as manufacturing, healthcare and domestic environments.
    </p>
    <h4>5.
 Hardware Integration</h4>
    <p>